 There was a need for studies to inform regional strategies for resource mobilization for disability.
 However, as disability issues were getting increasingly ‘trendy’ in light of the SDGs and the “leaving no one behind” maxim; resource mobilization efforts for disability issues faced the same challenges, if not more than other sectors; reduced ‘capacity’ and accountability of DPOs to directly partner with donors; shrinking resources for HIV and other SRH issues; many sectors/causes competing for the resources from the very same donors.

-Therefore, in order to maximize on the existing funding opportunities DPOs would want to leverage on the work of multiple implementers and partners through partnerships, but with strong coordination and clear division of labor.
-There was also need to provide evidence and data so as to influence donors.
+Therefore, in order to maximize the existing funding opportunities DPOs would want to leverage the work of multiple implementers and partners through partnerships, but with strong coordination and clear division of labor.
+There was also a need to provide evidence and data so as to influence donors.